Sepsis in Nursing Homes

 - People with breathing tubes or intravenous catheters

 If you suspect that you or a person in your care has sepsis, seek medical treatment immediately.
-If the affected person is a nursing home resident, call 1-800-516-4783 to find out what compensation is available.
+If the affected person is a nursing home resident, call 1-866-548-9636 to find out your options for protecting the patient.

 What Are the Symptoms of Sepsis?

-If you work in a nursing home or have a family member in care, get to know the signs of sepsis.
+If you work in a nursing home or have a family member in a nursing home, get to know the signs of sepsis.
 It is critical that you seek medical attention immediately.
-Early treatment dramatically improves the prognosis for sepsis patients.
+Early diagnosis and treatment dramatically improves the prognosis for sepsis patients.

 Watch for these sepsis symptoms, particularly in those with an elevated risk of developing the infection: